niharikajainn/networks_instant_messaging/README.md

 A client with some (username) and (password) can login with keyboard input of the form "(username)->server#login<(password)>".
 Clients can send messages to one other with keyboard input of the form "(client_a_username)->(client_b_username)#(some message)".
 Clients can send files to one another with keyboard input of the form "(client_a_username)->(client_b_username)#file<(some filename)>".

-Console output will include all forwarded messages and acknowledgments.
+Console output will include error messages, forwarded messages, and acknowledgments.
+Files transferred will be downloaded to the current working directory.